Best Day Trips from New Orleans Under Three Hours

 Drive Time: 2 hours 10 minutes

 We didn’t travel to Mobile on a day trip from New Orleans, choosing instead to stay there a week after our New Orleans jaunt.
-It’s basically a mini New Orleans.
-Here are a few highlights from our Mobile, Alabama stay:
+It’s basically a mini New Orleans, just in case you want to visit places around New Orleans that are just like it.

 • Langan (Municipal) Park: This lovely green space is an urban oasis.
 Just don’t get triggered by all of the people feeding the birds while you’re there.